Aliases for CD55 Gene

 GeneCards Summary for CD55 Gene

-CD55 (CD55 Molecule, Decay Accelerating Factor For Complement (Cromer Blood Group)) is a Protein Coding gene.
-Diseases associated with CD55 include autoimmune hemolytic anemia and myocarditis.
-Among its related pathways are Immune System and Signaling by GPCR.
+CD55 (CD55 Molecule (Cromer Blood Group)) is a Protein Coding gene.
+Diseases associated with CD55 include paroxysmal nocturnal hemoglobinuria and hemoglobinuria.
+Among its related pathways are Signaling by GPCR and Complement and coagulation cascades.
 GO annotations related to this gene include lipid binding and virus receptor activity.
-An important paralog of this gene is CSMD3.
+An important paralog of this gene is ENSG00000276911.

 UniProtKB/Swiss-Prot for CD55 Gene